 Deer like to eat plants, so if you have plants close by, they will come.
 By limiting food sources (or planting vegetation that deer don’t like to eat), they won’t come into your yard with ticks in tow.
 According to the Farmer’s Almanac, deer tend to stay away from fragrant plants with strong scents such as sage, ornamental salvias, lavender, peonies and bearded irises.

 Lastly, chemicals should keep the ticks away.
 Acaricide is a pesticide (or insecticide) that kills ticks and can be applied to lawns and woodland edges.
 However, applying a pesticide such as this is restricted to a licensed professional since it requires specific spray equipment.
 However, when it comes to other pests, there are a few do-it-yourself pest control methods that don’t require professional assistance.
+You could also try natural tick repellents such as cedar oil spray, apple cider vinegar and others.

 Speaking of pests, it’s getting warmer, so you may have seen those house centipedes crawling around your house.
 If that’s the case, here’s why you shouldn’t kill house centipedes.